 Homework will be assigned every class period.
 Homework is expected on the day it is assigned for and at the beginning of class on that day, late homework will receive a zero grade.
 Students are encouraged to re-work incorrect homework problems.
 Homework will be collected randomly at the professor's discretion.
-Not all problems will be graded, I generally randomly pick several problems out of the complete set and grade you on those.
+I generally only scan to see if effort has been made.
+I routinely put homework problems and text book examples on the exams.
+If you are copying answers from solutions you will be unlikely to pass this course.